auth0-sandbox/auth0-application-development/module01-instructions.md

 middleware components are registered to handle JSON and form processing from requests, static files are served from the project *public* folder, and session cookies are enabled and encrypted with the *SECRET* in the .env file.
+This code is also already in the *app.js* source file:
+    ```js
+    // Use sessions
+    app.use(
+        session({
+            secret: process.env.SECRET,
+            resave: false,
+            saveUninitialized: false,
+            cookie: {
+                httpOnly: false,
+                sameSite: 'lax',
+                secure: false
+            }
+        })
+    )
+    ```

 1. The Auth0 client object is a middleware function that must be registered with express.
 The function is generated by calling the *auth* function from the *express-openid-connect* sdk.
-Add this code following the session setup to create it and register the client in one statement:
+Locate the *app.use(session(...* we just showed you in the last step, and add this code following that to create it and register the client in one statement:
     ```js
     app.use(
         auth({
-            // issuerBaseURL: process.env.ISSUER_BASE_URL,
+            issuerBaseURL: process.env.ISSUER_BASE_URL,
-            // baseURL: process.env.BASE_URL,
+            baseURL: process.env.BASE_URL,
-            // clientID: process.env.CLIENT_ID,
+            clientID: process.env.CLIENT_ID,
             clientSecret: process.env.CLIENT_SECRET,
-            // secret: process.env.SECRET,
+            secret: process.env.SECRET,
             idpLogout: true,
-            authRequired: false
+            authRequired: false,
+            authorizationParams: {
+                response_type: "code"
+            }
         })
-    );
+    )
     ```

-    NOTE: we left the lines in the configuration as comments for *issuerBaseURL, baseURL, clientID,* and *secret* (the session cookie secret).
-    This is to make the point that *auth* will automatically read these values from the environment, so they technically do not need to be set in the configuration.
-    But you can include them if you want to override the environment, or you are setting the configuration from another externalized source.
+    Just FYI it turns out that the *auth* function will load *ISSUER_BASE_URL, BASE_URL, CLIENT_ID*, and *SECRET* by default from the environment (process.env).
+    The only reason for putting them here is to be clear to anyone reading the code what we expect to happen.

     *clientSecret* is not automatically read but necessary for Authorization Code flow.
-    *idpLogout* defaults to false, but we want users to log out of the Auth0 tenant.
+    *idpLogout* defaults to false, but for customer-facing applications we want users to log out of the Auth0 tenant at the same time the log out of our application; when the come back they expect to log in again.
+    *authRequired* defaults to *true*, but that makes every application endpoint require authentication.
-    *authRequired* is necessary to selectively protect endpoints below.
+    It is necessary to set *authRequired* to *false* to selectively protect endpoints below.

+    The default flow is *implicit*, which is deprecated and insecure.
+    Adding the *response_type: "code"* to the *authorizationParams* configures the client to request the *authorization code* grant.

 1. The remaining three *Express* middleware registrations are for the three endpoints */*, */user*, and */expenses*.